Read all about Benjamin Moore Simply White, plus see 19 real homes that use it!

 Another place where many homeowners opt to use this paint is in the bathrooms.
 It makes sense, as many times you want a white bathroom but you don’t want it to feel so stark and sterile.
 Here’s how Benjamin Moore Simply White turned out in some bathrooms.

-This bathroom is major en suite goals!
+This bathroom from So Much Better with Age is major en suite goals!
 The wall color is Benjamin Moore Simply White, and it looks extra bright and clean thanks to all the natural light flooding in and reflecting off the cooler marble.

-Living Rooms With Benjamin Moore Simply White
+Living Rooms with Benjamin Moore Simply White

 I know everyone says the kitchen is the hub of the home, but my family and I spend so much dang time in our living room!
 Between entertaining guests, watching movies, and just lounging, the living room is a crucial space to get right!
 Here’s how Simply White performed for these homeowners.

 Take a look at the right armrest of the sofa then compare it with the wall behind it and you’ll be able to see the warmth.

 I looove this warm white so much that it’s one we’ve used in SEVERAL rooms in our own home.
 Here you can see it in our formal living room.